Julie Zeglen

 June 2014 to October 2015

-As the sole full-time editorial staff member of a hyperlocal newspaper, I assigned stories to part-time and freelance reporters, edited their work, wrote several of my own articles each week, designed the look of the physical paper using InDesign, and coordinated special editions.
+As the sole full-time editorial staff member of a hyperlocal newspaper, I assigned stories to part-time and freelance reporters, edited their work, wrote several articles each week, designed the physical paper using InDesign, and coordinated special editions.

 Internships, Etc.

-Throughout college and after graduation, I interned at City Paper, Center for Media and Information Literacy, Leeway Foundation and elsewhere, and wrote for the Living and A&E sections of The Temple News.
+Throughout college and after graduation, I interned at City Paper, Center for Media and Information Literacy, Leeway Foundation, and elsewhere.
+I also wrote for the Living and A&E sections of The Temple News.

 Education